-Figure 5: (Left plots) A subset of the filters learned by watching broadcast television.
-Input filters are on the left and corresponding output filters on the right.
-(Right plot) Direction selectivity of top-level RBM units after training on shifts of random dot images.
+Figure 5: Left plots: A subset of the filters learned by watching broadcast television.
+Input filters on the left, corresponding output filters on the right.
+Right plots: Direction selectivity of top-level RBM units after training on shifts of random dot images.